BenGWeeks/seedphrase-fixer/README.md

 # seedphrase-fixer

 This is a simple project that fixes a passphrase if one of the words was noted down incorrectly.

-Note: It currently only works for English BIP-39 words.
+> Note: It currently only works for English BIP-39 words.
+It also works for P2PKH, P2SH, and Bech32 type addresses.
+We are also using standard derivation paths.

 ## Installation